jeff4/bionotes.github.io/_comp/css.md

 ***

 ### Margin Behavior p.
 378
+* Quirks of margins

 #### Collapsing Margins p.
 378
+* The most common quirk is *collapsing margins*-- when the top and bottom margins of neighboring elements **overlap** instead of **accumulating as expected**.
+* Adapting the previous example in Fig 14-17 (p.
+376), let's examine the below example Fig 14-17 (p.
+378).
+	* **What we expect:** The bottom margin of paragraph 1 **(4 em)** *and* the top margin of paragraph 2 **(2 em)**should together sum up to **6em** of margin between para1 and para2.
+	* **What we actually get:** **4em** because the browser *collapses* and simply takes the larger of the two inputs.
+* Note that margins on the left and right never collapse.
+* Floated or absolutely positioned elements *do not collapse*.
+See Chapter 15 on Floating and Positioning for more.
+* See Further Reading on Collapsing Margins sidebar on JNR p.
+378 with links to further reading

 #### Margins on inline elements p.
 378
+* One can apply top and bottom margins to inline text elements but it won't add vertical space above/below the elemnt and the height of the line will not change.
+* However, when one applies left and right margins to inline text elements, margin space **will** be held clear before and after the text in the flow of the element--even if the element flows over severa lines.

 #### Negative margins p.
 378
+* It is possible to specify **negative margins**.
+* Now let's examine margin space around elements in Exercise 14-3

 ***